earthdaily/analytic-processor-template/{{ cookiecutter.project_repo }}/README.md

     ├── environment.yml    <- The conda requirements file for reproducing the analysis environment, e.g.
     │                         generated with `conda env export > environment.yml`, or manually │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├───src                <- Source code for use in tis project.
+    ├── pyproject.toml     <- Makes project pip installable (pip install -e .) so src can be imported ├── MANIFEST.in        <- Used to include/exclude files for package genration.
+    ├───src                <- Source code for use in tis project.
     │   ├───main.py
     │   ├───api